dddrrreee/cs140e-20win/labs/11-fuse/README.md

            hello world.
            bye world.

-   2. Hook up your pi-FS to your pi-sh.
-When the user writes values to `/pi/echo`, `/pi/reboot`, `/pi/run` the relevant command is sent to the pi (via the shell) and all shell-output is written to `/pi/console`.
+   2. When the user writes values to `/pi/echo`, `/pi/reboot`, `/pi/run` the relevant command is sent to the pi and all pi output is written to `/pi/console`.

    This will involve writing Unix code to fork/exec fork/exec a program, overriding its file descriptors for `stdin` (0), `stdout` (1), and `stderr` (2) so that it can interact with the program identically as a user typing from the console.

 Extensions: